dogukankumru/React-Tesodev-Challenge-Project/README.md

 # Tesodev Data Management System
-The Tesodev Data Management System is a feature-rich React application designed for managing and searching user data.
+The Tesodev Data Management System is a feature-rich React application without any external Css library designed for managing and searching user data.
 It consists of three main pages: Home, Search Results and Add Record.
 Each offering distinct functionalities and features.
 Such as pagination, sliding cards and validators.

 ## Features
 * Home Page